ed-roberts-github/trading_classifier/README.md

 Note this model is fundamentally flawed due to the efficient markets hypothesis.
 However, it is still a useful resource for practicing manipulating market data, training ML models, vectorised backtesting etc.

 * load_data.ipynb downloads market data from the API, preprocesses and saves CSVs
-* SVM_model.ipynb builds a simple Support vector classifier to predict market direction
+* SVM_model.ipynb builds a simple Support vector classifier to predict market direction and then does detailed vectoried backtesting, leverage and risk analysis
 * NN_model.ipynb builds a simple neural network classifier to predict market direction.
 Note this is done in PyTorch lightning... which is overkill but good learning